 If you’re newly engaged, your friends and family may have already started asking you “when and where?”
 Try not to let any pressure or excitement affect you, remember that choosing from between a daunting selection of wedding venues is something which should definitely not be rushed; it may well be the most costly part of your wedding and therefore, you want to get it right.
 When choosing, there are numerous things worth thinking about before you make your final decision.

-Whilst you may have your heart set on your English hometown, your fiancée may have his sights set on a wedding abroad.
+Choosing “where” is a difficult decision for many couples.
+Whilst you may have your heart set on your English hometown, your fiancé may have his sights set on a wedding abroad.
 Whilst the world is your oyster when it comes to choosing a wedding venue, the main thing to remember is to choose somewhere which makes you both happy.
 A deciding factor may be the location’s proximity to your family and friends.
 Think about the most important guests – is it impractical for them to travel to the venue?
-Can they afford those flights to Cyprus?
+Can they afford those flights abroad?

-If you are planning a Summer wedding, a venue with picturesque gardens for your guests to enjoy may be high up on your tick list.
-If your going for Winter, then you may cosy log fire sitting rooms may take priority over the gardens!
+Consider when you would like your wedding to take place.
+If you are planning a summer wedding, a venue with picturesque gardens for your guests to enjoy may be high up on your tick list.
+If your going for winter, then you may cosy log fire sitting rooms may take priority over the gardens!

 Being able to offer accommodation is usually a must for some couples.
 Make sure that you are happy with the standard of the bedrooms and then be sure to check the number of rooms available on the day.
 Be ready to negotiate a good deal if you are planning on booking a large number of bedrooms!

-Consider whether you want to hire a venue for exclusive use (will probably include exclusive use of their accommodation) and how much this will set you back.
-Exclusive use can be very expensive, but is also the only option offered by some venues.
+Do you mind strangers in the background of your big day?
+Consider whether you want to hire a venue for exclusive use (which usually includes exclusive use of their accommodation) and how much this will set you back.

-Then remember to ask your venue – firstly, if they have a room for the ceremony to take place and secondly, if they provide a licensed registrar to perform the civil ceremony.
+If you actually want to get married at your venue, remember to ask your venue if they have a room for the ceremony to take place and secondly, if they provide a licensed registrar to perform the civil ceremony.

-If you’re planning on staying at your venue the night before then a pre-wedding spa treatment may just help to finalise your decision!
+Does the venue have a spa or maybe a golf course?
+If you’re planning on staying at your venue the night before, then a pre-wedding spa treatment may just help to finalise your decision!

 Some venues (usually the larger ones) will often offer a complementary wedding coordinator to assist you with your planning.
 They are usually then there on your big day to ensure it all runs smoothly.
 Consider whether you feel you would benefit from this additional service.
 If you would, then it may just be the icing on the cake!

+Have a good think about what you want out of your venue.
 Consider the above points and create a chart or table with your wedding ideas and requirements, (for example: grand venue, in-house catering, great photo back drops and a late alcohol license!).
 This way you can compare different venues against one another and make sure you choose the right one with confidence.
-If you are selecting venues online, make sure to plug in all your preferences and requirements into their search facilities.
+If you are selecting venues online, make sure to plug in all your preferences and requirements into their search facilities

 Provided by wedding venues experts – GuidesforBrides.com